Quinoline: Synthesis

 Quinolines are reduced to tetrahydroquinolines enantioselectively using several catalyst systems.

 Applications

 Quinolines are used in the manufacture of dyes and the preparation of hydroxyquinoline sulfate and niacin.
 It is also used as a solvent for resins and terpenes.

+Prior to the development of aspirin, quinoline was occasionally used for pain, but had a very bad taste and smell along with serious side effects.

 Quinoline is mainly used as in the production of other specialty chemicals.
 Approximately 4 tonnes were produced annually according to a report published in 2005.
 Its principal use is as a precursor to 8-hydroxyquinoline, which is a versatile chelating agent and precursor to pesticides.
 Its 2- and 4-methyl derivatives are precursors to cyanine dyes.
-Oxidation of quinoline affords quinolinic acid (pyridine-2,3-dicarboxylic acid), a precursor to the herbicide sold under the name "Assert".
+Oxidation of quinoline affords quinolinic acid (pyridine-2,3-dicarboxylic acid), a precursor to the herbicide sold under the name Assert.